SansGuidon/bookmarks/README.md

 * [Stoyan Stefanov](https://www.phpied.com/hello-stylelint/) - (2017) Hello Stylelint | a great new modern unopinionated CSS linter
 * [Hacker News](https://news.ycombinator.com/item?id=16233961) - Ask HN: Started a new job and their existing code sucks.
 What to do?
 * [Jeffrey Ventrella](https://ventrellathing.wordpress.com/2013/06/18/the-case-for-slow-programming/) - (2013) The Case for Slow Programming | “Slow down, son.
 You’ll get the job done faster.”
+* [The Front-End Checklist](https://frontendchecklist.io/) - perfect for modern websites and meticulous developers!

 ## Conferences
 > In Belgium